 7 Things I've Learned So Far, by Trevor Shane

-This is a recurring column I’m calling “7 Things I’ve Learned So Far,”where writers (this installment written by Trevor Shane, author of the debut thriller CHILDREN OF PARANOIA) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent -- by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.
+This is a recurring column called “7 Things I’ve Learned So Far,”where writers (this installment written by Trevor Shane, author of the debut thriller CHILDREN OF PARANOIA) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent -- by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.

 1. Query in tiers.
 My most practical advice is to query in tiers.
 Everyone (myself included) will tell you to be careful to choose the right agent for your work.
 The problem is, when you’re trying to get your first book published, it’s really hard to turn down any agent who wants to represent you.
 The simplest solution is to query in tiers.
 Identify your top five dream agents.
 Send your initial queries to them and then wait (the waiting, as they say, is the hardest part).
 Only move on to tier two when you’ve exhausted tier one.
 Then rinse and repeat.